Welcome to Ada!

 - Oversee the day-to-day operations of the ALS team, ensuring efficient and effective service delivery.

-- Co-ordinate the allocation of caseloads and workload distribution within the team and creating support plans
+- Co-ordinate the allocation of caseloads and workload distribution within the team and creating support plans.

 - Develop and implement robust systems and processes for identifying, assessing, and supporting learners with additional needs.